 Originating in the 1530s, egregius comes from the Latin ex = ‘out of’ + grex or greg = ‘flock’ – literally ‘rising above the flock’ – illustrious, distinguished, excellent, extraordinary.

-Egregius.
+Egregious.
 What a precise word to define the leaker’s singular and extraordinary act of courage.
 To rise above the herd and step bravely in front of a butcherous, onrushing train...

 Let’s call this for what it is.
 This is a chronic, concerted attack on gender, race, income equity, our health, and the well-being of our country.
-We are human beings who grew within, merged and emerged from a body – a body that bore us in blood, torment, and pain.
+We are human beings who grew within, merged, and emerged from a body – a body that bore us in blood, torment, and pain.
 Once.
 Before we were born, we were one with our mother.

 At this moment in America, our bodies (regardless of gender), our body of law, our body of government are in great peril.
-We are one body – and we need to treat ourselves with the highest regard.

 Let’s end this terrifying war on reproductive health, this war on all Americans.